schalkneethling/150days-of-html/newsletter/day34-150daysofhtml.md

 [See the live example on Codepen.io.](https://codepen.io/schalkneethling/pen/eYvrJOb)

-With the dimensions set, the content of the `iframe` is now fully vissible and usable.
+With the dimensions set, the content of the `iframe` is now fully visible and usable.

 ### `title`

 Before we continue with the unique attributes of the `iframe` element, we need to take a quick look at one of the global attributes that can be used with the `iframe`.
 When you have an `iframe` element on a page, it is critical that you identify what the contents of each `iframe` represent by using the `title` attribute.
 While this is not visually represented, it is surfaced to users of assistive technologies and acts as an overview of the content they can expect to find once they step into the content of the `iframe`.
-By providing this information you make it easy for these users to quickly jump to the content they are interested in without having to step into an iframe and tab through its contents to determine whether it is something they might be interested in.
+By providing this information you make it easy for these users to quickly jump to the `iframe` they are interested in without having to step into an `iframe` and tab through its contents to determine whether it is something they might be interested in.

 ```html
 <iframe